kaelzhang/node-gifx/README.md

 // Creates a new 300x200(square pixels) stage new Gifx(300, 200)

-// Sets the background color to '#ffffff' (default to transparent) .background('#ffffff')
+.background('#ffffff')  // Sets the background color to '#ffffff',
+                        // default to transparent)

-// Sets the unit time to 500 ms, i.e. each frame will last 500 ms .unit(500)
+.unit(500)              // Sets the unit time to 500 ms,
+                        // i.e. each frame will last 500 ms
 .layer()
-  // Starts from the first frame.
+  .start(0)             // Starts from the first frame.
                         // The index of a frame begins with 0.

-  .start(0)
-  // The duration is 1 second
+  .duration(2)          // The duration is 1 second

-  .duration(2)
-  // Adds a cat
+  .add(catBuffer)       // Adds a cat

-  .add(catBuffer)
-  // Returns to the stage
+  .leave()              // Returns to the stage .layer()
-  .leave()

-// You could babel the layer with a name
-.layer()
-  // Starts from the dog frame
+  .start(2)             // Starts from the dog frame

-  .start(2)
-  // Ends at (and INCLUDES) the frame of index 4 (the fifth frame)
+  .end(4)               // Ends at (and INCLUDES) the frame of index 4 (the
+                        // fifth frame)
-  // which has the same effect with `.duration(3)` .end(4)
+                        // which has the same effect with `.duration(3)`

-  // Adds a dog with a x-axis offset of 150 .add(dogBuffer, {
+  .add(dogBuffer, {     // Adds a dog with a x-axis offset of 150
     x: 150,
     y: 0
   })
   .leave()

-// Repeat infinitely
+.repeat(0)              // Repeat infinitely

-.repeat(0)
-// Creates a readable stream and write to file.
+.stream()               // Creates a readable stream and write to file.
-.stream().pipe(fs.createWriteStream('cat-and-dog.gif'))
+.pipe(fs.createWriteStream('cat-and-dog.gif'))
 ```

 # new Gifx(width, height)